Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• projectId (string, required): Project ID
+• projectId (string, required): The project ID containing the variable

-• envId (string, required): Environment variable ID
+• envId (string, required): The environment variable ID to update

-• value (string, optional): New value
+• value (string, optional): New value for the variable

-• target (array, optional): Target environments (production, preview, development)
+• target (array, optional): Updated target environments

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 delete_env_variable